 The bill amends existing laws regarding bail and bond amounts and conditions in Iowa.
-It stipulates that when an offense is bailable, the magistrate must set bail at the amount specified on the warrant unless it is lower than the amount on the uniform bond schedule.
-Additionally, the magistrate cannot set bail below the bond schedule amount without providing written justification.
-The bill also establishes that a defendant can only be released on their own recognizance if charged with a nonviolent, nondrug simple or serious misdemeanor.
-Furthermore, it clarifies that the bond schedule cannot be used for certain serious offenses, including intimidation with a dangerous weapon and forcible felonies.
+It stipulates that when an offense is bailable, the magistrate must set bail at the amount specified on the warrant unless that amount is lower than the uniform bond schedule, in which case the magistrate must provide written justification for any deviation.
+Additionally, a defendant can only be released on their own recognizance if charged with a nonviolent, nondrug simple or serious misdemeanor.
+The bill also clarifies that the bond schedule cannot be used for individuals arrested for specific serious offenses, including intimidation with a dangerous weapon or possession of firearms by felons.

 Statutes affected: Introduced: 804.21, 708.6, 811.1, 811.2, 602.1211